 Mathias Hoffmann gave an interview to Swiss Television on the threats to emerging market economies from a strengthening dollar.

-In this piece we build on some of our earlier and on ongoing current research to compare the state of banking integration in the EMU today to that in the U.S. prior to state-level banking deregulation in the 1980s.
+A short policy piece by Mathias Hoffmann and his co-authors Bent Sorensen, Egor Maslov and Iryna Stewen on how to ensure that risk sharing in EMU becomes resilient to systemic banking shocks has just appeared in a new CEPR e-book edited by my colleagues Jan-Egbert Sturm and Nauro Campos entitled Bretton Woods, Brussels, and Beyond: Redesigning the Institutions of Europe In this piece we build on some of our earlier and on ongoing current research to compare the state of banking integration in the EMU today to that in the U.S. prior to state-level banking deregulation in the 1980s.
 As in the U.S. then, EMU today is essentially an integrated interbank market.
 But— as was the case among states in the U.S. prior to 1980— there is little direct cross-border lending of banks to firms or cross-border branching in the…Continue reading Shocks and risk sharing in the EMU: Lessons for Banking and Capital Market Union

 Mathias Hoffmann will present his new paper “Are capital market and banking union complements?
 Evidence from Risk Sharing Channels in the EMU” co-authored with Egor Maslov, Bent E. Sorensen and Iryna Stewen at the Conference “The Euro at 20” on June 25-26 2018 co-organized by the IMF, the Central Bank of Ireland and the IMF Economic Review.
 The full program of the conference and the conference draft of the paper are available here.
 For the current version of the paper follow the link at the paper title above.